zkportal/oracle-verification-backend/README.md

 for everyone to run and verify that each oracle update actualy carries a valid TEE report.
 This does not require the user to have a TEE themselves.
 As soon as Aleo is able to verify e.g. ECDSA signatures natively this will become superfluous.

 Intended to be run outside of an enclave.
-Use it with [Aleo Oracle JS SDK](https://github.com/zkportal/aleo-oracle-sdk-js) or [Aleo Oracle Go SDK](https://github.com/zkportal/aleo-oracle-sdk-go) to verify reports from the [notarization backend](https://github.com/zkportal/oracle-notarization-backend).
+Use it with [Oracle SDK](https://github.com/zkportal/oracle-sdk) to verify reports from the [notarization backend](https://github.com/zkportal/oracle-notarization-backend).

 This server requires [EGo](https://docs.edgeless.systems/ego/) and a [quote provider](https://docs.edgeless.systems/ego/reference/attest).